-An Aviators Field Guide is a series of books focused on providing practical advice and instruction
+An Aviator’s Field Guide is a series of books focused on providing practical advice and instruction

 for pilots on a specific topic.
 Written by Jason Blair, an experienced FAA Designated Pilot Examiner

-and flight instructor, the conversational tone of these easy to read books is a modern approach to
+and flight instructor, and aviation writer, the conversational tone of these easy-to-read books is a modern approach to sharing tips, learning experiences gained the hard way, and great advice for any aviator.

-Published by Aviation Supplies & Academics (ASA), the series of books launched in 2018 and continues to grow with more titles.
+Published by Aviation Supplies & Academics (ASA), the series of books was launched in 2018 and continues to grow with more titles.
 Check out the current available books below.

 An Aviator’s Field Guide to Buying an Airplane